hypertidy/vtkr/README.md

 format](https://en.wikipedia.org/wiki/VTK).

 Currently very much in-development, but in time we can read in these models as rgl mesh forms.
-I don’t know any other VTK reader that’s of use to R. If you do please let me know\!

 The format is describe at these sites: